iory/riberry/firmware/atom_s3_i2c_display/README.md

 - `i2c_button_state_publisher.cpp` facilitates communication between these programs.
 The following sections provide details on the base code for the AtomS3 firmware.

 - `main.cpp` includes instances for each mode and stores them in a list.
 Each time a long click occurs, the active task switches to another mode.
+Note that this program does not include instances of Servo Control Mode, Pressure Control Mode and Teachiing Mode by default.

 - `atom_s3_lcd.h` is a shared library for the AtomS3, containing functions for drawing on the LCD and holding variables needed for rendering data, such as jpegBuf and qrCodeData.